BU-DiSC/CAVE/Readme.md

   # Benchmark
   ./bin/wcc ../data/soc-LiveJournal1.bin cache 1
   ```
+## Obtain Datasets in our Paper

+[Stanford Large Network Dataset
+Collection](https://snap.stanford.edu/data/) for [Friendster](https://snap.stanford.edu/data/com-Friendster.html), [RoadNet](https://snap.stanford.edu/data/roadNet-PA.html), [LiveJournal](https://snap.stanford.edu/data/soc-LiveJournal1.html), and [YouTube](https://snap.stanford.edu/data/com-Youtube.html) dataset.

+[LDBC Graph Analytics Benchmark](https://ldbcouncil.org/benchmarks/graphalytics/) for the _Twitter-mpi_ dataset.

+## Read Benchmark Results

+The benchmark output will be stored in `/log` folder with naming scheme `[data]_[algo]_[testcase].csv`.
+The columns are

+* algo_name: Name of the algorithm.
+* thread: Number of threads used.
+* cache_mb: Size of cache pool used (in megabytes)
+* **time: Running time (in microsecond).**
+* res: Output of algorithms.
+0/1 for searching algorithms and a number for WCC or PageRank.

 ## Algorithm

-To demonstrate the benefits of our system, we implemented parallel algorithms of breadth-first search (BFS), depth-first search (DFS), and weakly connected components (WCC).
-These algorithms are in `/algorithm`, and can be executed and benchmarked by running corrsponding executables.
+We implemented parallel version of breadth-first search (BFS), PageRank, weakly connected components (WCC), and random walk algorithms.
+We also tested to implement a parallel pseudo DFS algorithm with introductions below.
+All the codes of algorithms are in `/algorithm`, and can be executed and benchmarked by running corresponding executables.

 ### Parallel Pseudo Depth-First Search algorithm